nixrajput/bus-reservation-system-cpp/README.md

 ## Usage

+* Get the latest version of Mingw-w64 via MSYS2, which provides up-to-date native builds of GCC, Mingw-w64, and other helpful C++ tools and libraries.
+Click here to download the MSYS2 installer.
+Then follow the instructions on the MSYS2 website to install Mingw-w64.

-Navigate to `src` folder
+* Navigate to `src` folder

 ```bash
 cd src
 ```

-### Build

-* Get the latest version of Mingw-w64 via MSYS2, which provides up-to-date native builds of GCC, Mingw-w64, and other helpful C++ tools and libraries.
-Click here to download the MSYS2 installer.
-Then follow the instructions on the MSYS2 website to install Mingw-w64.

 * Run command